Rye Sourdough Bread – Variations on a Theme

 The finished rye sourdough loaf is my kind of bread.
 It’s sturdy enough for sandwiches, great for toast and it makes perfect croutons to top the lettuce & pea soup I posted last week.

 Rye sourdough bread tends to be better the day after baking.
 As soon as mine has properly cooled down, I wrap it up and leave it for the following day.
+This has the added benefit of softening the crust.

 Best Flours to Use